Skip to main content

 Abandonment happens when accessibility is seen as optional, expensive, or forgettable.
 It follows shifts in power, priorities, and personnel -- but it's often rooted in something deeper: the belief that disabled people don't exist here, or don't matter here.

-Abandonment is propped up by bias, turnover, progress rhetoric, planned obsolescence, hostility, silence, instability, and ambiguity.
+Abandonment is propped up by bias, turnover, progress rhetoric, planned obsolescence, hostility, instability, silence, ambiguity, and monopoly logic.

 Bias drives abandonment.
 When teams say “we don't have disabled users,” they aren't reporting a fact -- they're revealing who they imagined during design.
 Abandonment takes hold when accessibility is seen as a burden instead of a baseline, a luxury instead of a right.